Weighted Fairness Notions for Indivisible Items Revisited: Fairness Up to One Item

 \end{definition}

 Since $\sum_{j \in N \setminus \{i\}}u_i(B_j) \le (n-1)\cdot u_i(B) \le n\cdot u_i(B)$, where we take $B$ to be the singleton set containing $i$'s most valuable item in $M\setminus A_i$ if $A_i\neq M$ and the empty set otherwise, \wpropstarxy is a strengthening of \wpropxy.
 Nevertheless, it is less intuitive than \wpropxy.
-As such, we do not propose \wpropstarxy as a major fairness desideratum in its own right, but it will prove to be a useful concept in establishing some of our results.
+As such, we do not propose \wpropstarxy as a major fairness desideratum in its own right, but it will turn out to be a useful concept for establishing some of our results.

 We first show that for all $x$ and $y$, WEF$(x,y)$ implies \wpropstarxy, which in turn implies \wpropxy; this generalizes the fact that weighted envy-freeness implies weighted proportionality, which corresponds to taking $x=y=0$.
-Note that while we generally think of $x$ and $y$ as being constants not depending on $n$ or $w_1,\dots,w_n$, in the following three implications we will derive more refined bounds in which $x$ and $y$ may depend on these parameters.
+Note that while we generally think of $x$ and $y$ as being constants not depending on $n$ or $w_1,\dots,w_n$, in the following two implications we will derive more refined bounds in which $x$ and $y$ may depend on these parameters.